alitelabs/tyx/README.md

 #### Serverless file

 The environment variables provide the remote secret and stage for application `tyx-sample3`.
 In the previous example there is a matching `REMOTE_SECRET_TYX_SAMPLE4` with the same value as `REMOTE_SECRET_TYX_SAMPLE3` here, this pairs the applications.
-When a remote call is being prepared the secret for the target application is being used; when a remote a call is received the secret corresponding to the calling application is used to authorize the call.
+When a remote request is being prepared the secret for the target application is being used; when a remote request is received the secret corresponding to the requesting application is used to authorize the request.

 ```yaml
 service: tyx-sample4